 Who were the servants of Allah “given to terrible warfare” who entered the homes of the Jews?
 Ibn Kathir doesn’t trust accounts from Jewish sources, apparently including Jewish Scriptures: “some of them are fabricated, concocted by their heretics, and others may be true, but we have no need of them, praise be to Allah.
 What Allah has told us in His Book (the Qur’an) is sufficient and we have no need of what is in the other books that came before.
 Neither Allah nor His Messenger required us to refer to them.”
 For the Jews’ disobedience to Allah “their humiliation and subjugation was a befitting punishment.”

-Then verses 9-21 repeat warnings of the impending judgment.
-No one can bear another”s burdens (v.
-15) ““ although 29:13 says that the unbelievers will “bear their own burdens, and burdens along with their own.”
+Then Allah repeats warnings of the impending judgment (vv.
+9-21).
+No one can bear another’s burdens (v.
+15) — although 29:13 says that the unbelievers will “bear their own burdens, and burdens along with their own.”
 Allah always sends messengers to a disobedient people before he destroys it (v.
 16), and warns Muslims that those who long for the transitory things of this life will be given them, but will be punished in hell (v.
 18).

-Verses 22-39 enunciate a moral code, the “wisdom wherewith thy Lord hath inspired thee” ““ that is, Muhammad (v.
+After that, Allah enunciates a moral code (vv.
+22-39), the “wisdom wherewith thy Lord hath inspired thee” — that is, Muhammad (v.
 39).
 Muslims should: